davidguttman/authentic-server/README.md

   * a `levelDB` compatible db instance (e.g. [multileveldown](https://github.com/mafintosh/multileveldown) or [levelup](https://github.com/level/levelup) + [sqldown](https://github.com/calvinmetcalf/sqldown), [dynamodown](https://github.com/davidguttman/dynamodown), [redisdown](https://github.com/hmalphettes/redisdown), etc... )
 * `privateKey`: RSA private key in PEM format.
 Can be created with the command: `openssl genrsa 4096 > rsa-private.pem`
 * `publicKey`: RSA public key in PEM format.
 Can be created with the command: `openssl rsa -in rsa-private.pem -pubout > rsa-public.pem`
 * `sendEmail(emailOpts, done)`: a function that sends email.
-Use the provided `emailOpts` to create and send  email and call `done(err)` when finished.
+Use the provided `emailOpts` to craft an email, then send it however you'd like ([nodemailer](https://github.com/andris9/Nodemailer), [powerdrill](https://github.com/rschmukler/powerdrill#readme), etc...), and call `done(err)` when finished.
 If `err` is null or undefined, `authentic-server` will treat it as a success. `emailOpts` will come in one of two flavors depending on if it's a signup or a change password request:

 ```js
 { type: 'signup',